emilbratt/OTGT/Tools/docker/README.md

 ## spin up containers for developing

 ### setup
-* make sure to have docker and docker-compose installed on your system
+* make sure to have docker and docker-compose installed on your system and your user part of the Docker group (no sudo here)
 * create the environment.ini file by copying and ediiting the environment.ini.template

 ### commands